gnprice/pysh/doc/index.rst

 ----------------

 .. automodule:: pysh.subprocess
+.. currentmodule:: pysh

-.. py:data:: pysh.DEVNULL
+.. py:data:: DEVNULL

    Has the same meaning for *stdout*/*stderr* arguments of these functions, and of `.cmd.run`, as for :class:`subprocess.Popen`.

-.. py:data:: pysh.STDOUT
+.. py:data:: STDOUT

    Has the same meaning for *stderr* arguments of these functions, and of `.cmd.run`, as for :class:`subprocess.Popen`.